bmcglauser/bookmooch-go/README.md

 4. Open another terminal in the directory and do the same for the client:
 - `cd client && npm install`
 - `npm run start`
 5. A window will automatically open with the client, but in a distorted desktop view.
 Open the developer tools.
-Select 'Toggle device toolbar' from the Elements tab, in the upper left of the panel.
+6. Select 'Toggle device toolbar' from the Elements tab, in the upper left of the panel.
 Select a mobile device at the top of the window (I designed using iPhone X).
-Then, navigate away from localhost to any other page.
+7. Navigate away from localhost to any other page.
 Return to localhost:3000 *using the address bar* - please note clicking 'Back' to return will not prompt the browser to automatically resize.
-6. You are now ready to explore the full extent of Bookmooch Go.
+8. You should now see the app in the correct proportion and are now ready to explore the full extent of Bookmooch Go.
 Enjoy!

 ## Authors
 - Founder/Lead developer: Brett Glauser - [GitHub profile](https://www.github.com/bmcglauser)